Orlando Opera

-The Orlando Opera was a professional American regional opera company located in Orlando, Florida.
+The Orlando Opera was an American opera company located in Orlando, Florida.
 Founded in 1958, the company ceased operations in 2009 because of financial problems.
 The opera performed multiple times a year in the Bob Carr Performing Arts Centre and other venues in the central Florida region.
 For many years, until its own demise, the Florida Symphony Orchestra was the orchestra for the Orlando Opera.
-The company ceased operations in 2009 because of financial problems.

 History

-Orlando Opera's origins can be traced to opera gala benefit concerts sponsored by the Florida Symphony Orchestra.
+The origins of Orlando Opera can be traced to opera gala benefit concerts sponsored by the Florida Symphony Orchestra.
 On February 13, 1958, the Florida Symphony Orchestra and the Junior League of Orlando produced the first "Gala Night of Opera" concert.
-Florida Symphony Orchestra's then Music Director, Frank Miller was quoted "We are in the midst of the biggest season culturally in Central Florida, if not in Florida history."
-Eventually, the Junior League was replaced by an Opera Gala Guild formed with the support of the Florida Symphony Orchestra.
-During the company's early seasons, only concert arias were produced and then gradually staged opera scenes were performed.
+Florida Symphony Orchestra's then-music director, Frank Miller, was quoted as saying:

+"We are in the midst of the biggest season culturally in Central Florida, if not in Florida history."

+Eventually, an Opera Guild formed with the support of the Florida Symphony Orchestra replaced the Junior League.
+During the Opera Guild's early seasons, only concert arias were produced, and then gradually staged opera scenes were performed.
+In 1977, the Opera Guild became the Orlando Opera.
+In 1979, the Orlando Opera Co, Inc. was established as a non-profit corporation.

+Performances

+Early concerts under the sponsorship of the Florida Symphony Orchestra and the Junior League featured such singers as Placido Domingo, Jessie Norman and Beverly Sills.
+Roberta Peters appeared with the company in three different productions.
 In 1979, Orlando Opera began presenting its own full opera productions.
-The company typically presented three full opera productions per season.
+By then, the company typically presented three full opera productions per season.
+In 1980, Luciano Pavarotti appeared before an audience of 11,000 at the Orange County Convention Center.
+In 1990, the company hired the striking musicians of the Florida Symphony Orchestra to ensure that the company's production of the Tales of Hoffman would include a full orchestra.